 The ideas of Doughnut Economics are part of a wider movement of change, and we welcome any group or network affiliated with other organisations to use the ideas and tools of Doughnut Economics.
 In such cases we only ask that you follow DEAL’s Principles and Guidelines that apply to anyone engaging with the ideas and tools.

-These guidelines are a starting point - a version 1.0 - that we will collectively reflect upon and evolve as the practice of open groups and networks evolves and new understanding emerges.
+These guidelines are a starting point - a version 1.0 - that we will collectively reflect upon and evolve as the practice of local groups and networks evolves and new understanding emerges.
 They are intended to offer considerations for your group or network as you think about how you start and evolve your work.
-If you have any questions or dilemmas relating to the guidelines, please contact us, selecting the category 'Open Groups & Networks', and we can arrange a time to discuss.
+If you have any questions or dilemmas relating to the guidelines, please contact us, selecting the category 'Local Groups & Networks', and we can arrange a time to discuss.

 Get inspired, connect with others and become part of the movement.
 No matter how big or small your contribution is, you’re welcome to join!